xin2zhang/MCTomo/README.md

 ## Compilation

-* Add your cgal include path (e.g. MYCGAL/include) and link path in the makefile
+* Add your cgal include path (e.g. MYCGAL/include) and link path in the src/makefile
-* If available and necessary, add your netcdf include path and link path in the makefile
+* If available and necessary, add your netcdf include path and link path in the src/makefile
-* Then make
+* Then in the src directory

 ## Examples
-Examples are in the examples directory
+Examples are in the examples directory:

+make

 ## References